 The band 1 559–1 610 MHz is used by GNSS satellite systems as well as by GNSS satellite augmentation systems and is intensively used for aeronautical radionavigation applications.
 GNSS already plays a vital role in RNAV operations, ADS-B surveillance and the GBAS landing system (GLS).
 This band is used by GPS, GLONASS, Beidou and is planned to be used by Galileo.

-The band 1 559–1 610 MHz is however subject to intentional interference (GPS jammers) and unintentional interference (potentially caused by an inadequate regulatory framework and improper implementation of pseudolites and GNSS repeaters).
+The band 1 559–1 610 MHz is however subject to intentional interference (GNSS jammers) and unintentional interference (potentially caused by an inadequate regulatory framework and improper implementation of systems such as pseudolites and GNSS repeaters).
 In addition, a proposed use of terrestrial cellular mobile systems in the (adjacent) band 1 545–1 559 MHz is expected to cause harmful interference to GNSS receivers.
 Protection of GNSS signals is of paramount importance given the variety of GNSS applications for aeronautical navigation and surveillance.

-Although this band is also shared with the fixed service, this use is expected to be terminated by 1 January 2015.
-Until such time, the fixed service already operates as a secondary service (it cannot cause harmful interference to the radionavigation satellite service).

 The frequency band 1 610–1 626.5 MHz is used by IRIDIUM which is a standardized aeronautical mobile-satellite (R) system.